jiayuehua/blog/_posts/2019-01-24-discrete-peaceful-encampments.md

     BBB..........
     ........WWWW.

-Notice the similarity between my conjectured 9x9, 12x12, and 13x13 solutions and my conjectured solution to the continuous "Peaceful Encampments" puzzle for three armies:
+Notice the similarity between my conjectured 8x8-and-larger solutions and my conjectured solution to the continuous "Peaceful Encampments" puzzle for three armies:

 |:---------------------------------------------------------------------------------------:|